> Skip to content

 Paula Hawkins

-PAULA HAWKINS worked as a journalist for fifteen years before turning her hand to fiction.
-Born and brought up in Zimbabwe, Paula moved to London in 1989 and has lived there ever since.
-Her first thriller, The Girl on the Train, has been a global phenomenon, selling almost 20 million copies worldwide.
-Published in over forty languages, it has been a No.1 bestseller around the world and was a No.1 box office hit film starring Emily Blunt.
+PAULA HAWKINS worked as a journalist for fifteen years before writing her first novel.
+Born and brought up in Zimbabwe, she moved to London in 1989.
+Her first thriller The Girl on the Train became a global phenomenon, selling over 23 million copies.
+Published in over fifty languages, it was a No.1 bestseller around the world and a box-office-hit film starring Emily Blunt.
+Paula's subsequent thrillers have all been instant Sunday Times bestsellers.
+A Slow Fire Burning was nominated for Thriller of the Year at the British Book Awards, and The Blue Hour was longlisted for the Theakston Crime Novel of the Year and voted the Good Housekeeping Good Books winner.

 Also by Paula Hawkins